Yuratos/Voenmeh_tasks/README.md

 # Voenmeh_tasks
-This repository presents my solutions to studying at my university,
+This repository presents my solutions to studying at my university.